imprvhub/ivanlunadev-portfolio/readme.md

 ## Welcome to the [Iván Luna Software Developer](https://ivanluna.dev/) Portfolio Repository.

+> [!NOTE]
+> The release **v1.2.0** is now **available**!.
+Release Date: **02.10.2024** - This release includes several new features, bug fixes, and enhancements to improve the overall user experience.
+For further details, please refer to the [v1.2.0 Release Notes](https://github.com/imprvhub/ivanlunadev-portfolio/releases/tag/v1.2.0).

 Welcome to my software developer portfolio repository, meticulously crafted using Astro, TypeScript, SCSS, and JavaScript.
 This website serves as a showcase for my creative projects, professional journey, and expertise as Software Developer.
 All presented in a user-friendly and visually appealing manner.

 ### Demo